francoataffarel/PPPwn-PS4Browser_not_only/README.md

 - Wi-Fi Network Card (used to trigger the vulnerability via browser or curl)
 - Ethernet Network Card (used to send the exploit data **'PPPwn', TheOfficialFlow**)

-It's quite simple; we'll use a Flask application that uses Redis and Celery to execute the exploit and send malicious data to the PS4 via Ethernet.
+It's quite simple; we'll use a Flask application to execute the exploit and send malicious data to the PS4 via Ethernet.

 So all you need is to have Docker Compose installed, and the script will handle the rest.
 The example below is for a Debian x64 Linux and these are the official requirements: